ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The IsGripTouchedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsHairGripDownOnIndex/1

+  > `public abstract bool IsHairGripDownOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has passed it's press threshold.

+The IsHairGripDownOnIndex method is used to determine if the controller button has passed it's press threshold.

+#### IsHairGripUpOnIndex/1

+  > `public abstract bool IsHairGripUpOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released from it's press threshold.

+The IsHairGripUpOnIndex method is used to determine if the controller button has been released from it's press threshold.

 #### IsTouchpadPressedOnIndex/1

   > `public abstract bool IsTouchpadPressedOnIndex(uint index);`